-experience is a resource for adult learners' and gives richer meaning to new ideas and skills.
+- Experience Affects Adult Learning: Experience is a resource for adult learners' and gives richer meaning to new ideas and skills.
 Experience is a source of an adult's self-identify.
-During learning, opportunities should be created for adults to share their experience (negative or positive).

-Adults learn best in an informal setting:

-Involve adults in the learning process.
+During learning, opportunities should be created for adults to share their experience (negative or positive). - Adults Learn Best in an Informal Setting: Involve adults in the learning process.
 Let them discuss issues and decide on possible solutions.
-Make the environment relaxed, informal and inviting.
+Make the environment relaxed, informal and inviting. - Adults Want Guidance: Adults want information that will help them improve their situation or that of their children.
+They do not want to be told what to do.
+They want to choose options based on their individual needs.